roiyot26/CryptoPal-backend/README.md

    - For debugging fresh data, optional query params (e.g., `?bypassCache=true`) can be temporarily enabled.

 4. **OpenRouter “No endpoints found”**
-   - The controller cycles through fallback models.
-Confirm the provided API key has access to those models or update the list in `api/src/controllers/aiController.js`.
+   - The AI service cycles through fallback models.
+Confirm the provided API key has access to those models or update the list in `api/src/services/aiService.js`.

 ---